cyrusrose/job_searching_app/README.md

   <img src="./images/main.jpg"/>
 </p>

 This is a project that helps find a job of your dream.
 This project uses JSearch API provided by Rapid API.
+This project is based on the JS Mastery tutorial of building job searching app, which was written in javascript.

 In this branch you'll find: